Note: This blog post contains audio version at the very bottom of this post. Narrated by: yours truly. Enjoy the ride.

 If you could only change thirty people, of three thousand people, you’d want to be choosy about which people.”
 Seth is amazing, by the way.

 If you want your work to be great, it cannot be for everyone.
 It must be niched down.
 Who are the people you want to serve, who is your audience?
 Who will benefit from your offer?
 Because, if they benefit, they will come back and they will tell their friends about you.
-This is how your brand will grow (and not because of Instagram).
+This is how your brand will grow in a meaningful way (and not because of Instagram).

 Understanding and knowing your niche will make it easier for your clients, and I don’t mean just any clients out there, but your clients, to find their way to you.
 This is because with this you will know exactly who you serve, what can you do for them, and how will that make them feel.